top of page

 Preset Directions

-Within the PDM are preset directions that are used for most scenarios; thus allowing the riders to be able to plan ahead as well as giving the commander more freedom to provide feedback and call moves.
+Within the PDM there are preset directions that are used for most scenarios; allowing the riders to be able to plan ahead as well as giving the commander more freedom to provide feedback and call moves.

 Line Moves